 This encompasses the things you need to know to “get” why the story is news.
 This can be achieved by briefly explaining and linking to an explainer article or Wikipedia entry.
 For example, in our coverage of Bangladesh's Shahbag protest demanding capital punishment for war criminals we included an explanation on and Wikipedia link of the 1971 Bangladesh's Liberation War, which is when the atrocities were committed:

 The protests have seen extraordinary participation by women.
-Students, working professionals, and mothers accompanied by their young children have all lent their voice to the Shahbag protests, a movement spearheaded by bloggers and online activists which is seeking the death penalty for those who committed crimes against humanity during the Bangladesh Liberation War in 1971.
+Students, working professionals, and mothers accompanied by their young children have all lent their voice to the Shahbag protests, a movement spearheaded by bloggers and online activists, seeking the death penalty for those who committed crimes against humanity during the Bangladesh Liberation War in 1971.

 An estimated 200,000 to three million people were killed by the Pakistani army and approximately 250,000 women were raped during the war.

-We include citizen media commentary from blogs, forums and social media sites such as Twitter, Facebook, Tumblr, and Sina Weibo.
+We include citizen media commentary from blogs, forums, and social media sites such as Twitter, Facebook, Instagram, Weibo, and Mastodon.
 No matter the source, there are a few basic things to keep in mind when selecting commentary:

-The selected commentary should show a range of opinion on a topic.
+The selected commentary should show a range of opinions on a topic.
 You can paraphrase a repeated sentiment.
-For example:

-@alpha, @beta and @gamma were unanimous in their view that Global Voices is the best website in the world.
+Ex. @alpha, @beta, and @gamma were unanimous in their view that Global Voices is the best website in the world.